-- Address habitat loss from recent fires on Rattlesnake Slope by 2020 (1.]). - Focus recreation enhancement and management actions on five popular units to improve recreational experience by 2021 (3.A). - Continue to improve recreational experience, user expectations, and support of the wildlife area by providing information on the web, at kiosks, in maps, and directional signage (3.B). - Asses and designate non-motorized trails at Rattlesnake Slope Unit by 2022 (3.E). - Make wildlife area boundary adjustments on Rattlesnake Slope by 2020 and others as necessary (7.B). - Continue to work with BPA on operations and maintenance budget, securing adequate, sustainable funding, and reporting, and ensuring mitigation obligations are met (8.B).
+- Install nest platforms for ferruginous hawks to increase nesting opportunities by 2021 (2.D). - Evaluate habitat loss from recent fires on Rattlesnake Slope and develop restoration strategy by 2020 (1.J). - Continue to improve recreational experience, user expectations, and support of the wildlife area by providing information online, at kiosks, in maps, and directional signage (3.B). - Work with the advisory committee and user groups to assess user-built trails and plan for sustainable trail system 2022 (3.E). - Assess potential boundary issues on Rattlesnake Slope by 2020 and others as necessary (7.A). - Continue to work with BPA on operations and maintenance budget, securing adequate, sustainable funding, and reporting, and ensuring mitigation obligations are met (8.B).